 Have a great time in Sayulita!
 Speaking of time in Sayulita…

 You are near a time zone line.
 In 2010, the city of Saylita decided to change to a different time zone from the rest of Nayarit, because tourists kept missing their flights in Puerto Vallarta, which was in the time zone of the neighboring Mexican state of Jalisco.
-So be advised that your cell phone may pick up a tower in a different time zone and switch time zones.
+But be advised that your cell phone may pick up a tower in a different time zone and switch time zones anyway.

 TRAVEL TIP: Don’t drink the water!